emilhe/terracotta-dash-example/readme.md

 #### How did you achieve WYSIWYG pixel drilling?

-To ensure a 1:1 correspondence between the values shown on the map, and the sampled valued, a few step are necessary.
+To ensure a 1:1 correspondence between the values shown on the map, and the sampled valued,

-* The data must be interpolated onto a grid that is regular in the coordinates system in which the data is viewed.
-In most web based maps (including this example), `epsg:3857` is used.
+* The data must be interpolated onto a grid that is regular in the projection in which the data is viewed.
+Most web maps, including this example, use `epsg:3857`.
 This task is performed by the `interpolate_onto_grid` function.

 * The pixels of the data grid must be aligned with map tiles.
 This is ensured by passing `web_optimized=True` to the `cog_translate` function.